 Faculty and Staff

-The Center includes two university faculty and two college faculty.
-The research specialty areas are agronomy, horticulture, weed science and irrigation.
-The professional staff includes two research specialists, one research assistant and one farm superintendent.
-The support staff includes two research technicians, one record technician, two farm ranch labors plus a varying number of summer seasonal project aides.
+The Center includes two university faculty.
+The research specialty areas are agronomy, horticulture, and irrigation.
+The professional staff includes two agricultural research scientists.
+The Center also has one farm ranch manager with one support farm ranch laborer.
+The support staff includes one research assistant, two research lab. technicians, one technician, one administrative assistant, plus a varying number of summer seasonal project aides.

 The Center is within a semi-arid environment.
 According to the Annual Progress Report, the Center's mean annual precipitation is 8.1 inches based on recorded weather data from January 1969 through December 2008.
 The mean monthly average maximum air temperature is 66.5 degrees and the mean monthly average minimum air temperature is 38.8 degrees.
 In 2008, the average mean frost-free period was 162.0 days, from May 3 to October 13.
 There are four soil orders within the Center ranging from sandy loam to loamy sand (59-83% Sand) having a pH of 7.8 (Anderson, 1970).